tiprankstipranks

 Innovation and intellectual property

-Our innovation efforts are protected by patents, trade secrets and other intellectual property rights that cover many of our current products, manufacturing processes, and product uses, as well as many aspects of our research and development activities supporting our new product pipeline.
+– Our innovation efforts are protected by patents, trade secrets and other intellectual property rights that cover many of our current products, manufacturing processes, and product uses, as well as many aspects of our research and development activities supporting our new product pipeline.
 Trademarks protect valuable brands associated with our products.
 Patents and trademarks are granted by individual jurisdictions and the duration of our patents depends on their respective jurisdictions and payment of annuities.
-Our future performance will depend on our ability to address active ingredient composition of matter patent expirations through effective enforcement of our patents that continue to cover key chemical intermediates and process patents, as well as portfolio life cycle management, particularly for our high value diamide insecticides (see “Diamide Growth Strategy” and “Patents, Trademarks and Licenses” in Item 1 for more details).
-If our innovation efforts fail to continue to make process improvements to reduce costs, such conditions could impede our competitive position.
-Some of our competitors may secure patents on production methods or uses of products that may limit our ability to compete cost-effectively
+Our future performance will depend on our ability to address expiration of active ingredient composition of matter patents.
+We address patent expirations through effective enforcement of our patents that continue to cover key chemical intermediates and process patents, as well as portfolio life cycle management, particularly for our high value diamide insecticides for which our composition of matter patents on the active ingredient itself have expired in most countries and our process manufacturing and chemical intermediate patents only a limited remaining duration. (see "Patents, Trademarks and Licenses" in Item 1 for more details).
+Patent and trademark enforcement is subject to the risks inherent in litigation, and our product portfolio life cycle management efforts may not be effective in maintaining our products' market position or profitability.
+If our innovation efforts fail to result in process improvements to reduce costs, such conditions could impede our competitive position.
+Some of our competitors may secure patents on production methods or uses of products that may limit our ability to compete cost-effectively.

 Cyber Security - Risk 1